 Many things in our lives are now easier thanks to the Internet.
 We can book our own flights for a vacation, check what the weather will be when we arrive and order new clothes before we leave.
 But finding good health advice online is not an easy task.

-If you’ve ever tried to get an answer to a health question you’ve probably ended up more confused - or even frightened – about your condition, after scanning all of the possibilities.
-That is especially true when it comes to alleged (or suspected) side effects of artificial sweeteners (commonly known as “sugar substitutes” or what I call “low-calorie sweeteners”).
+If you’ve ever tried to scour the Internet for the answer to a food or health question it’s more likely than not that you end up more confused and/or alarmed.
+With all of the differing answers out there and conflicting opinions, it's hard to know what to believe.
+This is especially true when it comes to misinformation about artificial sweeteners side effects (artificial sweeteners are commonly known as “sugar substitutes” or what I call “low-calorie sweeteners”).

 Dispelling the Myths about Artificial Sweeteners Side Effects

 Q: Do artificial sweeteners, like SPLENDA® Sweeteners, cause weight gain?

 A: No. Artificial sweeteners can help decrease caloric intake when they are used in place of sugar, so they can help you lose weight when part of an energy-balanced diet with regular physical activity.